 In 1950, the first FIBA World Championship for men, now known as the FIBA Basketball World Cup, was held in Argentina.

-In 1954, the National Catholic Invitational Basketball Tournament began and was played at a series of venues, including Catholic University, Georgetown and George Mason.
-Also, Brown v.
-Board of Education began an integration of schools.
+In 1954, the National Catholic Invitational Basketball Tournament was held at various venues, including Catholic University, Georgetown, and George Mason, running until 1978.

 In 1959, a basketball hall of fame was founded in Springfield, Massachusetts, the site of the first basketball game.

-In 1964, the National Invitational Interscholastic Basketball Tournament was held at Alabama State College.
+In 1964, the National Invitational Interscholastic Basketball Tournament was held at Alabama State College and continued until 1967.

-In 1967, the American Basketball Association (ABA) emerged, briefly threatening the NBA's dominance.
+In 1967, the American Basketball Association (ABA) emerged as an upstart organization, briefly threatening the NBA's dominance.

 In 1967, the last National Invitational Interscholastic Basketball Tournament was held at Alabama State College.

-On April 9, 1975, the Philippine Basketball Association played its first game at the Araneta Coliseum in Cubao, Quezon City, Philippines.
+On April 9, 1975, the Philippine Basketball Association's first game was played at the Araneta Coliseum in Cubao, Quezon City, Philippines.

 In 1976, women's basketball became an official Olympic sport.